antaldaniel/WikidataR/README.md

 For more example SPARQL queries, see [this page](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/queries/examples) on [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).

-`query_wikidata()` can accept multiple queries, returning a (potentially named) list of tibbles.
+`query_wikidata()` can accept multiple queries, returning a (potentially named) list of data frames.
 If the vector of SPARQL queries is named, the results will inherit those names.

 ####Links for learning SPARQL